chukwunonsoikenwa/chukwunonsoikenwa/README.md

 <code><img height="30" src="https://github.com/github/explore/blob/main/topics/database/database.png"></code>

-### I am passionate and multi-talented with a love for all things products, tech, and, data.
+### I am passionate and multi-talented with a love for all things products, tech, and data.

 # About Me: